Significant-Gravitas/AutoGPT/README.md

 ```
 python scripts/main.py --gpt3only
 ```
+For your safety we recommend using a VM(Virtual Machine) so your device may not get bricked as continous mode can potenially be dangerous for your computer.

 ## ⚠️ Limitations
 This experiment aims to showcase the potential of GPT-4 but comes with some limitations: